katerinaov/Paintings-Classifier/README.md

 Visit this [link](https://russian-paintings.onrender.com) to check the results!

-For more details and code check Jypyter Notebook.
+For more details and code check the [Notebook](https://github.com/katerinaov/Paintings-Classifier/blob/master/Paintings_classifier.ipynb).

 To deploy your model on Render use [this](https://course.fast.ai/deployment_render.html) tutorial.